By default, all

 and dynamic row

-cannot use these features.
-To take advantage of these features
+these features.
+To take advantage of these features for an

-You can back up or restore a single table quickly, without
+You can back up or restore individual tables quickly using the

 Common Linux file systems do not permit concurrent writes to a